-- 1. Supervisors will receive ongoing performance training in accordance with DR 4040-430, Employee Performance Management. - 2.
-Performance plans are not required to be uniform, but they must be fair and equitable throughout the Supervisors' respective management unit. - 3.
-Establish meaningful and achievable performance expectations in a performance plan for each subordinate employee. - 4.
-Performance elements must reflect the responsibilities and duties actually assigned to and expected to be performed by the employee, consistent with an accurate and current position description. - 5.
-Performance elements must represent work assignments and responsibilities that are within the employee's control. - 6.
-Planning the work in advance so that expectations and goals can be set. - 7.
-Engaging the employee in the process of establishing and documenting the employee's performance plan, which means seeking and including employees' ideas and opinions in the development of performance plans. - 8.
-Communicating performance expectations clearly, monitoring performance during the appraisal period and providing performance feedback and performance coaching to employees, providing development opportunities as applicable for the employee's current scope of position and career ladder promotion as applicable, and taking appropriate actions to address performance not meeting expectations. - 9.
-Proactively, supervisors will provide regular and reoccurring feedback on the quality of performance during the appraisal period and preparing ratings.
-Supervisors will inform employees when they become aware that the employee's performance has fallen below the fully successful level. - 10.
-Developing a culture of engagement and recognition for work done well.
+- A. Supervisors will receive ongoing performance training in accordance with DR 4040-430, Employee Performance Management. - B. Performance plans are not required to be uniform, but they must be fair and equitable throughout the Supervisors' respective management unit. - C. Establish meaningful and achievable performance expectations in a performance plan for each subordinate employee. - D. Performance elements must reflect the responsibilities and duties actually assigned to and expected to be performed by the employee, consistent with an accurate and current position description. - E. Performance elements must represent work assignments and responsibilities that are within the employee's control. - F. Planning the work in advance so that expectations and goals can be set. - G. Engaging the employee in the process of establishing and documenting the employee's performance plan, which means seeking and including employees' ideas and opinions in the development of performance plans. - H. Communicating performance expectations clearly, monitoring performance during the appraisal period and providing performance feedback and performance coaching to employees, providing development opportunities as applicable for the employee's current scope of position and career ladder promotion as applicable, and taking appropriate actions to address performance not meeting expectations. - I. Proactively, supervisors will provide regular and reoccurring feedback on the quality of performance during the appraisal period and preparing ratings.
+Supervisors will inform employees when they become aware that the employee's performance has fallen below the fully successful level. - J. Developing a culture of engagement and recognition for work done well.
 Recognizing and rewarding employees whose performance so warrants.

-- 11. Preparing performance ratings in a timely manner and ensuring equity and consistency in performance ratings. - 12.
-Providing training when applicable (e.g., technical and/or safety training on equipment, new technologies and changes in procedures). - 13.
-Employees who are approved for telework should not be held to a higher or lower production standard than those who are not utilizing the flexibility.
+- K. Preparing performance ratings in a timely manner and ensuring equity and consistency in performance ratings. - L. Providing training when applicable (e.g., new technologies and changes in procedures). - M. Employees who are approved for telework or work virtually should not be held to a higher or lower production standard than those who are not utilizing the flexibility.

-Section 6 - Standards
+Section 5 - Standards

 - A. Standards describe results, outcomes, goals, and accomplishments, rather than lists of duties and responsibilities.
 They are the performance thresholds, requirements, and/or expectations an employee must meet for an element to be appraised at a specific level of performance. - B. Measures are the defined indicators within the standards used to determine how well the employee produced or provided products or services.
-They are criteria that are observable and/or demonstrable, and may gauge quality, quantity, timeliness, cost effectiveness, and/or manner of performance. - C. Each element's standards must be defined at the FS and EFS levels.
-Cannot be made more or less rigorous based on a particular employee's perceived strengths or weaknesses, nor based on past performance. - D. Absolute standards, which allow for no errors, are prohibited unless a single failure could result in loss of life, injury, breach of national security, or great monetary loss. - E. Backwards standards, which describe unacceptable performance rather than describe what level of performance is expected, are prohibited. - F. Standards and measures may be defined with milestones throughout the performance year to ensure continual progress is being made. - G. Assigning generic standards to all employees, regardless of the type of work they do, is prohibited if the generic standards do not truly represent their work. - (a) Generic standards covering similar positions with similar responsibilities must ensure that expectations reflect the respective employee's actual duties and responsibilities, and are clearly and specifically communicated. - H. Application of all performance standards shall be fair and equitable, and consistent with 5 C.F.R.
-Part 430.
+They are criteria that are observable and/or demonstrable, and may gauge quality, quantity, timeliness, cost effectiveness, and/or manner of performance. - C. Each element's standards must be defined at the Fully Successful (FS) level, and cannot be made more or less rigorous based on a particular employee's perceived strengths or weaknesses, nor based on past performance - D. Absolute standards, which allow for no errors, are prohibited unless a single failure could result in loss of life, injury, breach of national security, or great monetary loss. - E. Backwards standards, which describe unacceptable performance rather than describe what level of performance is expected, are prohibited. - F. Standards and measures may be defined with milestones throughout the performance year to ensure continual progress is being made. - G. Assigning generic standards to all employees, regardless of the type of work they do, is prohibited if the generic standards do not truly represent their work. - 1.
+Generic standards covering similar positions with similar responsibilities must ensure that expectations reflect the respective employee's actual duties and responsibilities and are clearly and specifically communicated.